mobify/workshop--adaptivejs-components/README.md

 # Part 4: Create a New Component

-So far we've learned about how we install and customize pre-built Stencil components in an Adaptive project.
+So far we've learned about how to install and customize pre-built Stencil components in an Adaptive project.
 But what about when we want to create a brand new component from scratch?
 Fortunately, we have just the tool for that!

 ## The Component Generator

-Creating new components is very easy to do with Adaptive's Component sub-generator.
+Creating new components is easy to do with Adaptive's Component Generator.
 Let's give it a try!

-First, in terminal change to the adaptive project's root directory (`/my-project`).
+In terminal, change to the adaptive project's root directory (`/my-project`).
 If you've been following along the workshop, then we are still in `/my-project/app/components/stencil-card`.
 The command to get to the project root from there is:

 ```
 cd ../../..
 ```

-Next, use the Adaptive Component sub-generator as follows:
+Next, use the Adaptive Component Generator as follows:

 ```
 yo adaptivejs:component